- Plan A Visit

 Days We Expect to Be Exceptionally Busy

-If you have flexibility in your travel plans, please try to avoid visiting on the following Saturdays in 2013: June 29, July 13, July 20, July 27 and August 3, as we expect those dates to be exceptionally busy (no particular reason, other than Saturdays in summer tend to be our busiest days).
+If you have flexibility in your travel plans, please try to avoid visiting on the following Saturdays in 2013: June 29, July 20 and July 27, as we expect these three days to be exceptionally busy (no particular reason, other than Saturdays in summer tend to be our busiest days).
 Please remember, we're on Central Daylight Time!